REC - Remote Emergency Care

 For many employers REC is a mandatory prerequisite to work in remote locations

-If you have any queries about the course or its relevance to your practice, please contact the Remote Clinical Educator Team.
+If you have any queries about the course or its relevance to your practice, submit an enquiry here.

 - A Basic Life Support clinical skills assessment

-- An individual scenario based clinical skills assessment
+- An individual scenario based assessment

-Graduates of this course will be able to:
+On successful completion of this course, clinicians will be able to:

-- Perform basic life support as per Australian Resuscitation Council guidelines.
+- Perform Basic Life Support as per Australian Resuscitation Council guidelines.

 On successful completion participants will be awarded:

-- A CRANAplus Remote Emergency Care Course certificate (Valid for two years)
+- A CRANAplus Remote Emergency Care course certificate (Valid for two years)